-If you have had a mastectomy, breast reconstruction can restore your breasts so that you feel whole and normal again.
+Breast reconstruction can restore your breasts so that you feel whole and normal again after a mastectomy.
 Dr. Steven Montante is experienced in the most advanced breast reconstruction techniques, and he will work with your oncologist to ensure that your surgery is integrates with your overall cancer care.

 Breast reconstruction is typically not a single operation, but rather a process that typically involves several procedures.
 The reconstructive journey frequently begins at the time of your mastectomy.
 There are many potential methods based on the amount of tissue that remains after tumor removal.
 The reconstructive plan is determined by the nature of the breast cancer, any planned additional therapies, and the goals of the patient.

 Dr. Montante has performed numerous successful breast reconstructions for his patients in Richmond, Virginia, and he is sensitive to the stress that his patients are under as a result of having endured breast cancer.